Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Extrapolative PEs

 \subsection{Enhancing Understanding}

-Before entering into the concrete approaches, we would love to provide some insights below to enhance the understanding of this minute but essential design in Transformer for sequential modeling tasks.
+Before entering the concrete approaches, we would love to provide some insights below to enhance the understanding of this minute but essential design in Transformer for sequential modeling tasks.

 \textbf{Rethinking PEs as $\beta$-Encoding}.
-Su \cite{transformer-upgrade-10} revisits the sine and cosine basis functions of Sinusoidal PE and RoPE, considering them as approximated terms for the $\beta$-encoding system to represent any position number $n$, as shown in Eq.\ref{eq: beta_encoding}.
+Su~\cite{transformer-upgrade-10} revisits the sine and cosine basis functions of SinPE and RoPE, considering them as approximated terms for the $\beta$-encoding system to represent any position number $n$, as shown in Eq.~\ref{eq: beta_encoding}.
 This approach employs $\frac{d}{2}$ fixed $\beta$-bits, where $\beta \defeq \theta^{-1} = base^{2/d}$ represents the power basis of the wavelength or period of the trigonometric basis functions, which increases as a geometric series $\{\beta^i\}_{i=0}^{d/2}$ with the dimension $i$ goes deeper.

-To gain a deeper understanding of this concept, we can draw a comparison between Eq. \ref{eq: beta_encoding} and Eq.\ref{eq: sinpe},\ref{eq: rope}.
-It becomes evident that the $i$-th $\beta$-bit of the representation of $n$ involves the division of the $i$-th power of $\beta$, followed by some sort of periodical operations ($mod$ in Eq. \ref{eq: beta_encoding} and $sin,cos$ in Eq.\ref{eq: sinpe},\ref{eq: rope}).
+To gain a deeper understanding of this concept, we can draw a comparison between Eq.~\ref{eq: beta_encoding} and Eq.~\ref{eq: sinpe}-\ref{eq: rope}.
+It becomes evident that the $i$-th $\beta$-bit of the representation of $n$ involves the division of the $i$-th power of $\beta$, followed by some sort of periodic operations ($\mod$ in Eq.~\ref{eq: beta_encoding} and $\sin, \cos$ in Eq.~\ref{eq: sinpe}, \ref{eq: rope}).

 \textbf{Length Extrapolation Dilemma}.
-Prior to the era of Transformers, RNN-based language models were trained on shorter sequences but were expected to generalize effectively to longer contexts, a phenomenon referred to as \textit{length extrapolation} or \textit{length generalization} \cite{mikolov2010recurrent, mikolov2012context}.
-Unfortunately, recent studies \cite{press2021train,chen2023extending, anil2022exploring} have highlighted a significant shortcoming of \textit{length extrapolation} ability for Transformer-based language models.
-This causes the insufficient context length limit during inference when applying to real-world applications, as analysed in Sec.\ref{subsec: limitation_analyses}.
+Before the era of Transformers, RNN-based language models were trained on shorter sequences but were expected to generalize effectively to longer contexts, a phenomenon referred to as \textit{length extrapolation} or \textit{length generalization}~\cite{mikolov2010recurrent, mikolov2012context}.
+Unfortunately, recent studies~\cite{press2021train,chen2023extending, anil2022exploring} have highlighted a significant shortcoming of \textit{length extrapolation} ability for Transformer-based language models.
+This causes the insufficient context length limit during inference when applying to real-world applications, as analyzed in Sec.~\ref{subsec: limitation_analyses}.